kentaroy47/Deep-Compression.Pytorch/readme.md

 Resnet is still underfitting.

 ## To do pruning..
-This will prune the default resnet18 with half parameters.
+This will prune the default resnet18 with 50% parameters of conv2d.

-The pretrained resnet18 should be in checkpoint/ckpt.t7.
-Accuracy is about 90%.

 It will do 20 epochs of retraining as well.

+The pretrained resnet18 should be in checkpoint/res18.t7.
+The val accuracy is about 90%.

 ```
 python prune.py